Understanding Coercive Control, When Control Doesn’t Look Like Violence

 There's no shouting, no bruises, no slamming doors.
 Just a slow tightening in your chest.
 A growing fear of “getting it wrong".
 A shrinking version of yourself you barely notice until one day you catch a glimpse and think: I'm disappearing.

-Many survivors sit in my counselling room and say, “I don’t know if this counts as abuse.
-He’s never hit me.
-But something feels wrong… I don’t feel like myself anymore.”
+Many survivors sit in my counselling room and say, “I don't know if this counts as abuse.
+He's never hit me, but something feels wrong… I don't feel like myself anymore".

 This is how coercive control works.
 It's not loud or obvious.
 It's a quiet erosion of autonomy, of self-trust, of freedom.
 By the time you notice it, the water has been boiling for a long time.